ThatHollowDude/Jesse/README.md

 # Jesse
-We created this site as a project and I am kinda impressed that how easy it is to write a HTML site.
+We created this site as a project and I am kinda impressed about how easy it is to code an HTML site.
 Pretty cool.